Bears Up Close and Personal – This is Not a Theoretical Discussion

 Ground Hog Creek Shelter

-Apparently, so I learned the next morning, there were 4 bears, 2 adults and 2 cubs, that stalked the shelter area from 10 PM to 4 AM, sniffing around and growling from time to time.
-The incident started with the bears jumping on the shelter picnic table, just a few feet from the guy sleeping in the shelter, and taking the stove and pot of two cousins who were out for a week long section hike.
+Apparently, so I learned the next morning, there were four bears, two adults and two cubs, that stalked the shelter area from 10 PM to four AM, sniffing around and growling from time to time.
+The incident started with the bears jumping on the shelter picnic table, just a few feet from the guy sleeping in the shelter, and taking the stove and pot of two cousins who were out for a week-long section hike.
 So big human error in leaving food scented things out and not hanging them on the shelter’s bear cables.

 Loren, on his first night on the AT and second night of backpacking ever, told me in the morning that a bear had pressed against the side of his tent and growled.
 Quite the introduction to the AT, huh?